greg-raven/Uncommon-Sense/_posts/2022-08-01-a-dangerous-sign-of-the-times.md

 ---
-title: 'A dangerous sign of the times'
+title: "A dangerous sign of the times"
 layout: post
 categories:
 - collectivization